andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

   * `checkSignaturePresence`
   * `checkSignatureAuthenticity`

-In `checkSignaturePresence`, I&#8217;ll look, and if the receipt isn&#8217;t signed at all, I&#8217;ll throw the `receiptNotSigned` Error case.
+In `checkSignaturePresence`, I'll look, and if the receipt isn't signed at all, I'll throw the `receiptNotSigned` Error case.

-In `checkSignatureAuthenticity`, I&#8217;ll look, and if the Apple root certificate is missing from the bundle for some reason, I&#8217;ll throw `appleRootCertificateNotFound`.
-And if the signature on the receipt doesn&#8217;t jive with Apple&#8217;s root certificate, I&#8217;ll throw `receiptSignatureInvalid`.
+In `checkSignatureAuthenticity`, I'll look, and if the Apple root certificate is missing from the bundle for some reason, I'll throw `appleRootCertificateNotFound`.
+And if the signature on the receipt doesn't jive with Apple's root certificate, I'll throw `receiptSignatureInvalid`.

-Here&#8217;s the skeleton of the struct:
+Here's the skeleton of the struct:

 <pre class="lang:swift decode:true " title="ReceiptSignatureValidator" >struct ReceiptSignatureValidator {
     func checkSignaturePresence(_ PKCS7Container: UnsafeMutablePointer&lt;PKCS7&gt;) throws {